Full- or part-time study

 Combined courses (or double degrees) let you study two degrees at once and complete both sooner and more cheaply than you would if you did them separately.
 Popular combined undergraduate courses include Bachelor of Commerce/Bachelor of Laws, Bachelor of Arts/Master of Teaching (Secondary) and Bachelor of Nursing/Bachelor of Midwifery.

-Deakin has four physical campuses around Victoria: Melbourne Burwood, Geelong Waurn Ponds, Geelong Waterfront and Warrnambool, as well as an innovative We've also got an online study option.
+Deakin has four physical campuses around Victoria: Melbourne Burwood, Geelong Waurn Ponds, Geelong Waterfront and Warrnambool campuses, as well as an innovative online study platform.

 Many of our courses are offered at multiple campuses.
 The ATAR requirements may vary, but the courses are the same.

 You also have the option to transfer between campuses, so if you don't quite meet the ATAR requirements for your preferred course, you can study at a different campus for a trimester or two, then transfer.